tibbsm/mytab/README.md

   - (tabs) https://stackoverflow.com/questions/47431376/chrome-api-to-get-the-start-time-of-a

 - Umberto Eco Writing System
-- back to work soon, work during the day?
 - Gotta dev, but when?
   - make time at lunch
   - write about til it happems..